 Now the instance provisioning is completed.
 Configuring SD-WAN high availability appliance is almost similar to configuring standalone appliance.
 Differences are listed below:

-While creating LAN and WAN Virtual IP interfaces, specify the secondary private IP’s created.
-And for high availability virtual IP interface, specify a dummy IP in high availability network.
+While creating LAN and WAN Virtual IP interfaces, specify the secondary private IPs created.
+And for the high availability virtual IP interface, specify a dummy IP in the high availability network.

-Enable high availability and specify the high availability interface IP’s of active and secondary instance.
+Enable high availability and specify the high availability interface IPs of the active and secondary instance.